macros you may find here on the Toolbox for WordPerfect site are already compiled and functioning (see Downloading and

 Once you have done

-this once or twice, you will find it a simple and easy way of using
+the following steps once or twice you will find it a quick, simple and easy way of using

 macros that others have written.